gldog/concurrent_git_merge/README.md

 # Create a fully self-contained executable zipapp

-You can create a fully self-contained executable zipapp `merge_git_repos.pyz` with all dependencies bundled into one file.
+You can create a fully self-contained executable zipapp `concurrent_git_merge.pyz` with all dependencies bundled into one file.
 This allows simple distribution without letting the uses install dependencies.

 In Linux and macOS: